ccnmaastricht/NeuroScape/README.md

 ## Disclaimer

-This repository provides the scripts and workflow used in *The Evolving Landscape of Neuroscience* study and is intended for research and educational purposes.
+This repository provides the scripts and workflow used in the study and is intended for research and educational purposes.
 While I encourage other researchers to use and build upon this work, **I am primarily a researcher, not a full-time software developer**.
 As such:

 - I **welcome issues and pull requests** and will try to address them as time permits.
 - However, **active maintenance is not guaranteed**.
 Users should **not** expect frequent updates or extensive support.